Please refer to SCEBE-20-024-CHSF

-This project seeks to build on existing work related to indoor person tracking on the basis of an advanced electronics prototype using a form of indoor GPS.
-The key issue is that conventional satellite based GPS does not work effectively indoors and Dr Sinan Sinanovic has developed an award winning miniature electronics system to obviate this difficulty.
+This project seeks to build on existing work related to the indoor person tracking on the basis of an advanced electronics prototype using a form of indoor GPS.
+The key issue is that conventional satellite-based GPS does not work effectively indoors and Dr Sinan Sinanovic has developed an award-winning miniature electronics system to obviate this difficulty.

 The successful applicant will hold a minimum of a Bachelor’s degree in a relevant subject (UK 1.1 or 2.1 classification) or equivalent.
 Good understanding and prior experience of working and thinking independently as a mechanical/manufacturing engineer, including CAD such as PTC Creo v5 or similar CAE experience, knowledge of CNC machining and G&M code programming, product design and development and fixture design would be ideal, though some of these can be learned during the project.
 Please note this is a self-funded opportunity.